 Website SATHAPANA Limited Myanmar

-The loan officer shall specifically perform credit-related duties such as selling loan products and performing credit control over loans with only Individual Lending methodology.
+The savings officer shall specifically perform credit-related duties such as selling loan products and performing credit control over loans with only Individual Lending methodology.
 He/she must adhere to the policies, procedures, and other operational materials in performing his/her duties.
 He/she shall keep developing himself/herself to ensure ability, skills and knowledge suit the changes in the market and in customer’s view and the development of the company.

 - Implements the sales and marketing strategies laid down by supervisors and the company;